Earned media: what is it, why should you care, and what is it worth? All great questions, all being answered below.

 But just how much gold, you ask?
 The eternal question.
 Since the dawn of social media marketing, CMOs have been asking for a number on their influencer returns.
 Problem is, it's all been very intangible other than measuring important KPIs.

 In terms of intangible value, earned media is priceless.
 But let's be real, marketers want cold hard numbers and figures about the return on their dollar spend.
-We heard you loud and clear and we went to work on figuring out the most accurate way to measure this elusive investment.
+We heard you loud and clear and we went to work on figuring out the most accurate way to measure and calculate this elusive investment.

 That was the long version.
 Here's the short one: the worth of earned media value depends on the person who posts.